zlochina/xil-research-modification/doc/flow.md

         - [ ] As we're gonna replace dataset to another.
 Find out how it could be done.
 I guess usage of MLP and particular datasets would be found in the same file in each of the experiment from `experiments/*.ipynb`
     - [ ] Try to experiment with input parameters
     - [ ] Understand how can I evaluate model learning, where learning is done in short time to show speed of progress, and based on input parameters
+    - [ ] Explanation methods.
+I saw LinearExplnation and gradcam in the project.
     - [ ] Finish disassemble of the [paper](./flow.md)
     - [ ] Create a dictionary of the terminology (e.g. active learning, XIL, Grad-CAM, LIME, ...)